zaufi/pytest-matcher/README.rst

     <base-dir>/<test-module-name>/[test-class-name/]<test-function-name>[[<callspec-id>]]

-Note, that for non-class test functions, the *test-class-name* part is absent.
-For parametrized tests, the *callspec-id* part containing %XX-escaped information about the parametrization is added.

 Having output expectations/pattern files separate from tests helps to reduce the code of the latter and match the output more than just a few lines.